sento documentation

 Generic function definition called after initialization but before messages are accepted.
 An

-variable definition.Under normal circumstances one would provide an
+ac:actor-contextis available at this point as well asact:*state*variable definition.Under normal circumstances one would provide an

-function at construction of the actor instead (see above).
+initfunction at construction of the actor instead (see above).
 This generic function is more meant to create specialized actors by providing different implementations.

 [generic-function] AFTER-STOP ACTOR